AbeleAtresso/Learning-Journal-/Revisions_And_The_Cloud.md

    $ git clone URL
 or you can clone a repository into a directory with another name of your choosing,

-   $ git clone URL file name
+   $ git clone URL filename

 #### Check file Status
    $ git status